Robert-Hughes/rjrssync/README.md

 Note that this only applies to symlinks that are part of the sync (including as the root);
 symlinks that are ancestors of the path provided as source or dest will always be followed.

+//TODO: Might need some logic to deal with an existing windows symlink on the dest side, and then a broken/unknown
+// symlink on the source side.
+If the target address is the same, then maybe we should just leave it as-is
+// rather than deleting it then failing to re-create it because it has unknown kind?
+Not sure what good behaviour is here.

 It was considered for rjrssync to have two 'modes', as to whether it ignores the symlinks (treats them as their targets) or syncs them as the links.
 However it was decided against this because of the increase in